JJ/hoborg/text/text.md

 I didn't have much confidence in the guy, but actually it didn't take him long to have something that if seen in the dark, and from a distance, and if you really had seen Manuel just a couple of times, could pass for the original.
+He did a really good job on the driving box, though.
+It really looked like the original one, wear and tear and all.
+It couldn't work a damn thing, but made all the right noises so if you worked it you could think something was larry somewhere.
-So there was no fucking way Rufus could be mistaken.
+All in all, there was no fucking way
+Rufus could be fooled for a long time, even if he didn't have all his wits about him.
 And I had spent two days and lots of pesos doing this.

+*revise*

 That day, at dinner after the show, Rufus told me that somebody from the naval station was coming the next day at dawn to pick them up.
 I